mauricio-sonegatti/docker-cloudflare-ddns/README.md

 [![Travis](https://img.shields.io/travis/mauricio-sonegatti/docker-cloudflare-ddns.svg)](https://travis-ci.org/mauricio-sonegatti/docker-cloudflare-ddns) [![Docker Pulls](https://img.shields.io/docker/pulls/macvirii/docker-cloudflare-ddns.svg)](https://hub.docker.com/r/macvirii/docker-cloudflare-ddns/)
 # Docker CloudFlare DDNS

+This is a small alteration on oznu's docker image, it alters the way it gets the interface IP so it gets the machine IPV6 correctly when you use -e INTERFACE xxx.
 This small Alpine Linux based Docker image will allow you to use the free [CloudFlare DNS Service](https://www.cloudflare.com/dns/) as a Dynamic DNS Provider ([DDNS](https://en.wikipedia.org/wiki/Dynamic_DNS)).

 This is a multi-arch image and will run on amd64, aarch64, and armhf devices, including the Raspberry Pi.